Mountain America Credit Union Review: Members Get Rewarded

 - Membership requirements

-Membership is available to those who are residents of Salt Lake County, Duchesne County, Wasatch County, and Uintah County, employees or volunteers of a Select Employer Group or affiliated association, or are a family member or share a home with an existing member.
+Membership is available to residents of Salt Lake County, Duchesne County, Wasatch County or Uintah County in Utah; employees or volunteers of a select employer group or affiliated association; family members and those who share a home with an existing member.

 Mountain America Credit Union offers three checking accounts: MyFree Checking, MyStyle Checking and Student Checking.
-MyFree Checking and Student Checking have no monthly service fee and no minimum balance requirement.
-MyStyle Checking has a $4 monthly service fee, which can be waived with direct deposit, transaction or balance requirements.
+MyFree Checking and Student Checking have no monthly service fee when you opt for e-statements and no minimum balance requirement.
+MyStyle Checking has a $7 monthly service fee, which can be waived for customers who meet any one of the following criteria:

-Mountain America Credit Union offers a traditional savings account, which earns 0.05% APY.
-You can open an account with as little as $5 but a $100 balance is required to earn interest.
+Mountain America Credit Union offers a traditional savings account, which is the share account required for credit union membership.
+It earns an annual percentage yield of .
+You can open a primary savings account with as little as $1, but a balance of at least $100 is required to earn interest.

 In addition, there are Youth Savings and Teen Savings accounts available to help young savers build good savings habits.